EmbeddedSystemClass/gpibusb-pcb-stm32/README.md

 GPIBUSB Adapter PCB
 ===================

+This repository is a clone of www.github.com/Galvant/gpibusb-pcb .
+It utilizes an STM32 microcontroller instead of a PIC and adds ESD protection circuitry.

-This repository contains the KiCAD PCB project files for the GPIBUSB Adapter project.
+> This repository contains the KiCAD PCB project files for the GPIBUSB Adapter project.

-The associated firmware project can be found on GitHub at www.github.com/Galvant/gpibusb-firmware
+> The associated firmware project can be found on GitHub at www.github.com/Galvant/gpibusb-firmware

-Pre-assembled boards can be found at www.galvant.ca
+> Pre-assembled boards can be found at www.galvant.ca

 About
 -----